ShyamRazesh/DIGITAL-VLSI-SOC-DESIGN-AND-PLANNING/README.md

 ![r](https://github.com/ShyamRazesh/DIGITAL-VLSI-SOC-DESIGN-AND-PLANNING/assets/138649249/b5f38ad9-e107-4151-a4a7-8554ca193ee5)

 ![r tcl](https://github.com/ShyamRazesh/DIGITAL-VLSI-SOC-DESIGN-AND-PLANNING/assets/138649249/8b02e49e-0180-4804-8a09-3ab5ce41bda2)
-By executing specific commands, we can determine the type of global and detailed routing that will be performed.
+- By executing specific commands, we can determine the type of global and detailed routing that will be performed.
 In case we want to change the routing type, we can use the `set` command followed by the parameter names mentioned in the routing section of the README.md file.

--Perform detailed routing using TritonRoute and explore the routed layout.
+- Perform detailed routing using TritonRoute and explore the routed layout.
 Command to perform routing

       ```bash